PosterForest: Hierarchical Multi-Agent Collaboration for Scientific Poster Generation: Limitations

-Nevertheless, certain limitations persist.
+While PosterForest demonstrates significant improvements, certain limitations persist.
 First, generated posters may not always achieve optimal content density, which can lead to less efficient space utilization.
 Second, the lack of robust quality metrics may limit the comprehensiveness of quantitative evaluation, highlighting the need for further development of advanced evaluation methodologies in future research.
+Detailed failure cases and future directions are provided in the supplementary material.